-- The Florida Water StarSM Program is a voluntary certification program for residential and commercial construction.
-The average Florida Water Star homeowner can expect to save up to 20 percent of water use annually. - The Water Conservation Hotel and Motel Program (Water CHAMPSM) helps hotels and motels save water by encouraging guests to use towels and linens more than once during their stay. - SWFWMD offers useful water savings tips to restaurants covering back of house, restrooms, building maintenance, and landscaping. - The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) promotes water-saving Florida-Friendly LandscapingTM (FFL) for Florida homes and businesses.
-Florida-friendly plants require less fertilizer, pesticides, herbicides, and water than plants adapted to other climates.
+- The Water Conservation Hotel and Motel Program (Water CHAMPSM) helps hotels and motels save water by encouraging guests to use towels and linens more than once during their stay. - SWFWMD offers useful water savings tips to restaurants covering back of house, restrooms, building maintenance, and landscaping. - The University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) promotes water-saving Florida-Friendly Landscaping[TM] (FFL) for Florida homes and businesses.
+Floridafriendly plants require less fertilizer, pesticides, herbicides, and water than plants adapted to other climates.
 UF/IFAS offers free online resources detailing FFL principles and how to apply them to your own yard, including a list of plants adapted to the CHNEP area (Figure 19).

 EPA has also developed Best Management Practices to help water utilities and governments to assess whether savings from future water conservation and more efficient water use can minimize the need to develop costly new water supplies (EPA 2016a).
 The tool focuses on six complementary practices including: 1) supply side and demand side accounting, 2) leak management, 3) metering, 4) conservation rate structure, 5) end use water conservation and efficiency analysis, and 6) water conservation and efficiency planning.
-Each practice includes descriptions with examples, metrics, benchmarks, deliverables, and resources for more information.
+Each practice includes